rsksmart/rif-notifier/README.md

 ### Start the application

+#### config.json
 First modify the ```config.json``` file to setup the rsk blockchain and database properties.
 Note: the comments should be removed in the actual json.
+The below are example values for each json property.
 ```
 {
 	"serverport":"8080",  // server port to start the server on